tolicodes/articles/outlines/api-scraping.md

+# Abstract
-Abstract: this will be a complete guide to dealing with API Scraping.
-I explain how I came up with my [api-tookit](https://github.com/tolicodes/node-api-toolkit) and the [twitter-toolkit](
+This will be a complete guide to dealing with API Scraping.
+I explain how I came up with my [api-tookit](https://github.com/tolicodes/node-api-toolkit) and the [twitter-toolkit](https://github.com/tolicodes/twitter-toolkit) based on it.

+# Outline
+## Intro
-- Intro: Why API scraping is not as easy as it seems
+Why API scraping is not as easy as it seems

-  - Rate Limiting
+### Rate Limiting
-  - Error Handling
+### Error Handling
-  - Pagination
+### Pagination
   - Concurrency
   - Logging and Debugging
 - The Basics